0. What is a Workflow Diagram?

 A good example for B), is hard to find.
 It is, of course, because the skills to improve operational efficiency are not meant to be shared easily.
 It is a “source of competitiveness” in some cases.
 However, recently you can find templates and samples of Workflow diagrams on a web search.
 Like other companies, Questetra offers a site of operations templates called “workflow sample”.
 It has more than 500 Workflow diagrams, so I want you to come and visit our site and do a search.

 To tell the truth, Questetra is a company developing a ‘BPM system’, a dream IT tool.
 And we got the attention from Gartner, the world’s largest survey company, as a “Cool Vendor in the Global BPM”.

-Moreover, Questetra is providing a “Free edition”.
-I strongly recommend you to try it.
-If you are a small organization, or if you are a large company, how about trying it with a small team, for free?
+Moreover, Questetra is providing a “Free Edition”.
+I strongly recommend you try it.
+If you are a small organization or if you are a large company, how about trying it with a small team for free?

 It is easy to use.
 All you need is a Web browser (SaaS BPM).
-The following are some summaries of its functions.
+I would like you to visit our “User Support site” see the Manual pages, tutorials, etc. The following are some summaries of its functions.